Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Discussion

 \section{Discussion}

-\paragraph{Why multiplexing works} The multiplexing mechanism relies on CFS time-slicing between concurrent simulations' MPI barrier phases.
+\paragraph{Why multiplexing works, and where it stops} The multiplexing mechanism relies on CFS time-slicing between concurrent simulations' MPI barrier phases.
 Because each simulation has an independent \texttt{MPI\_COMM\_WORLD}, their compute and wait phases are unsynchronized and naturally interleave: when one simulation's ranks idle at a barrier, the kernel context-switches their CPU cycles to the other simulation within microseconds.
 The low duty cycles (5--20\%) ensure that compute phase overlaps are rare ($P(\geq 2) \approx 0.19$ at $N=5$, see below), limiting contention.
+The same busy-wait behavior that makes barrier cycles preemptible also sets the hard boundary of the approach: a spinning rank yields its core only through preemption, so the mechanism works exactly as long as every runnable thread can be granted a core when it matters ($\rho_N \le 1$).
+An alternative worth noting is Open~MPI's \texttt{mpi\_yield\_when\_idle} option, which makes waiting ranks yield voluntarily; it would soften the over-capacity collapse at the price of barrier-exit latency for all regimes, and evaluating this trade-off is left to future work.